-We read, almost daily, about plans to deliver everything from pizzas to parcels via drones.
+Parcel post mail is still here, despite constant chatter about replacing it with drones.
 Forecasters see the skies filled with drones dropping off orders.
-Back in the heyday of the big super malls, people crowed home delivery is dead, there’s no need for it.
-Just hop down the road to the nearest mall and everything will be there – one stop shopping.
+Back in the heyday of the big super malls, people crowed home delivery was dead, there’s no need for it.
+Just close the parcel post mail outlets and hop down the road to the nearest mall and everything will be there – one stop shopping.
 Mail order catalogues, a staple in every house, struggled to find a niche, with many folding by the end of the 1970s.

 “This catalogue is destined to go wherever the maple leaf grows, throughout the vast Dominion.
 We have the facilities for filling mail orders satisfactorily, no matter how far the letter has to come and the goods have to go.”

 Timothy Eaton – Eaton’s Fall/Winter Catalogue, 1884 (Museum of Civilization, Canada)

 Within 15 years, Eaton’s was shipping135,000 parcels by mail and nearly 74,000 parcels via express mail.
 To offer a bit of perspective, Canada’s population at the time was slightly over 5 million people.
 That was just one company’s deliveries.
 Combine this with Sears, Simpsons and a host of other companies and you get a better picture of the staggering number of parcels being shipped by mail across the country.

 Hundreds of pages of merchandise to satisfy every need

 By 1913, customers had over 600 pages of shopping glory – everything from patent medicines, to horse feed & plows, tents, music & the latest fashions delivered by mail.

 Here’s an interesting photo from the Toronto Archives.
 Eaton’s department store in Toronto with a long line of mail order horse carts and two truck ready for loading.
 The photo was taken at the back entrance on Albert Street February 19, 1913.